 How secure is the Bitcoin network?

 Bitcoin relies on previous innovations in computer science, such as digital signatures and cryptographic hashing, and combines them in a unique manner that is reinforced by economic incentives.
 Digital signatures provide strong control of assets, while cryptographic hashing and the economic incentives of mining assure that no one entity controls the network and that transactions between users are valid.
 These features give Bitcoin unprecedented security and transparency.

 Is Bitcoin federally insured?

-Does FRFCU plan to offer any other digital currencies than Bitcoin?
+Does FRFCU plan to make available any digital currencies other than Bitcoin?